wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-gain-insights-reporting-defender-endpoint/includes/use-custom-reports.md

 As the security analyst for your organization, you understand that your organization relies on dependable reporting to make critical decisions about security and day-to-day business activities.
 Your organization has reporting needs that are unique to its environment and business activities.

-Here, you’ll learn how you can use Microsoft Defender for Endpoint to build custom reports that will help you to meet those needs.
+Here, you'll learn how you can use Microsoft Defender for Endpoint to build custom reports that will help you to meet those needs.

 ## What are custom reports?